scrGPT/Scripts-from-ChatGPT/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your fork.
 5. Submit a pull request.

+For more details, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.